Tags

 • Choose the tag you wish to delete from the select menu.

-• Click Delete, and that tag is permanently deleted across your Omeka items.
-(If you change your mind, close the query window by clicking on the X in the upper right hand corner.)
+• Click "Delete", and that tag is permanently deleted across your Omeka items and exhibits.
+(If you change your mind, close the query window by clicking on the "X" in the upper right hand corner.)

 For example, in Thanks, Roy, the default theme, the most frequently used tags are in a larger font: